Luscious Body Butters are Rich, Creamy and Luxurious.

-Mesa Lavender Farms 4 luscious body butters provides the skin protection from dryness.
+Mesa Lavender Farms 4 luscious body butters enhances skin health by providing tkin protection from dryness.
 The scent is lovely and soothing.
 Make it part of your nighttime routine or used it after a shower.
 Massage all over for the best results to make your skin feel softer and smoother without feeling sticky.

 Be sure to apply to heels, elbows, knees and hands which are typically extra-dry.

 Their moisturizing non-greasy texture helps improve relaxation while hydrating your skin.
 These body butters absorb easily into the skin making it much softer, more comfortable, and smelling amazing.

 Let it sink in a few minutes before getting dressed and enjoy the pleasure throughout the day and evening.
 These body butters are similar to our Lotions, but of a thicker consistency.
 Mesa Lavender Farms also carried Body Butters with CBD.

 Ingredients in Mesa Lavender Farms 4 Luscious Body Butters

 The ingredients used in our 4 luscious body butters included Jojoba oil, Sunflower oil, Meadowfoam oil, and lavender essential oil.

 Jojoba oil is from the seeds of a drought-resistant perennial shrub native to southern California and Arizona, and Northwestern Mexico.
 Jojoba oil is widely used in cosmetic formulas such as sunscreens and moisturizers due to its proven anti-inflammatory effect and been found to be an effective treatment for lesioned skin and mild acne vulgaris.